ministryofjustice/cloud-platform-terraform-monitoring/resources/prometheusrule-alerts/README.md

 Look at the 'Conditions' Section for possible more info such as a disk space issue on the node is general and not just root.

+The disk space is set to 100Gb during cluster creation.
+If that has changed to any lower number, then the value provided is not used.
+Check the eks module changes in [cloud-platform-infrastructure](https://github.com/ministryofjustice/cloud-platform-infrastructure/blob/main/terraform/aws-accounts/cloud-platform-aws/vpc/eks/cluster.tf) for any recent updates to the module.

 SSH into the node and run `lsblk` and `df -h` to list the block devices attached to the instance and disk usage.

 The following command can be used to search files by size to help identify/delete/backup files that may be causing the disk to fill up: